Academic Restoration and Dismissal

 Third Dismissal

-After a two-year period, a student who has been academically dismissed for the third time can request readmission (in writing) to the provost/vice president for academic affairs and University Partnership.
-The provost/vice president for academic affairs and University Partnership may or may not approve the request.
+After a two-year period, a student who has been academically dismissed for the third time can request readmission (in writing) to the provost/vice president for academic affairs and student success.
+The provost/vice president for academic affairs and student success may or may not approve the request.
 Restrictions will apply if the request is granted.
 There are no additional provisions for reinstatement after the fourth dismissal.

 Dismissal Appeal

-Students academically dismissed have the right to appeal in writing to the committee on scholastic standing.
-Letters of appeal or online dismissal appeals must be received in the Records office before the close of business on the eighth Friday of the semester following the dismissal semester.
-Failure to meet the appeal deadline for the dismissal semester will negate the right to appeal.
+Students academically dismissed have the right to appeal the decision in writing to the Committee on Scholastic Standing.
+Letters of appeal are submitted via the online dismissal appeal request within 10 business days from the date of dismissal.
+Failure to meet the appeal deadline for the dismissal semester will negate the right to appeal of the dismissal decision.

-The Committee on Scholastic Standing reviews and notifies the student of the appeal decision in writing.
+The Committee on Scholastic Standing reviews and notifies the student of the appeal decision in writing within 10 business days of receipt.
+If the appeal is granted, the student’s academic standing will revert to the status held before the dismissal decision.
 The committee may recommend a set of guidelines to support the student’s successful return.

 Returning After Dismissal

-To support a successful return to LCCC, all students seeking readmission after any dismissal status must make an appointment with the appropriate college official a minimum of 30 days prior to the start of the semester for which they are seeking reinstatement.
+To support a successful return to LCCC, all students seeking readmission after any dismissal status must make an appointment with the appropriate college official a minimum of 15 days before the start of the semester for which they are seeking reinstatement.
 Academic dismissal can impact students’ access to financial resources.
 This period allows a student time to complete other processes associated with their return to college after an absence.

 Non-Academic Dismissal